 Security cameras may not be used in an area where there is a "reasonable expectation of privacy."
-No security cameras will be placed in restrooms, changing rooms, private offices, Nurse's offices, and locker rooms.
+No security cameras shall be placed in restrooms, changing rooms, private offices, classrooms, counselor's offices, staff lunch rooms, staff work rooms, Nurse's offices, and locker rooms.